Watchkido/ai_in_a_box/README.md

+Ziel:
+1. Umstellung auf Deutsch
+2. Nutzung in "Home Assistant"
+3. hinzufügen schnell wechselbarer Prompts

+Abgeschlossene Änderungen:
+seit 19.02.2024: keine

-# KI in a Box Deutsch
+# KI in a Box

 AI in a Box from [Useful Sensors](https://usefulsensors.com/) showcases speech-based AI applications.
 All models are on-device and run locally with